FlexElect Reimbursement Accounts

 If you are currently enrolled in a FlexElect Reimbursement Account and want to participate again next year, you must re-enroll.

-Besides the annual open enrollment period, you also have the opportunity to enroll in a reimbursement account within 60 days after becoming "newly eligible."
-You're newly eligible if:
+Besides the annual open enrollment period, you also have the opportunity to enroll in a reimbursement account within 60 days after becoming "newly eligible.
+Events are as follows:

-- you experience a change in status that permits you to enroll as newly eligible.
-If your change in status results in a concurrent approved leave of absence (e.g., birth of child followed by a maternity leave), you may enroll by the deadlines specified below after you return to work; or
+- You experience a change in status that permits you to enroll as newly eligible.
+If your change in status results in a concurrent approved leave of absence (e.g., birth of child followed by a maternity leave), you may enroll by the deadlines specified below after you return to work.

 Deadline for newly eligible employees to enroll:

-If you're newly eligible and want to enroll in a reimbursement account, you must submit enrollment forms to your HR Office within 60 days after becoming newly eligible.
-If you complete your forms correctly, and the State Controller's Office receives them by the 10th of the month, your enrollment is effective the 1st of the following month (except when the 10th is on a weekend or holiday, in which case the cut-off date will be on the next regular workday).
+If you're newly eligible and want to enroll in a reimbursement account, you must submit enrollment forms to your personnel office within 60 days after becoming newly eligible.
+If you complete your forms correctly, and the State Controller's Office receives them by the tenth of the month, your enrollment is effective the first of the following month (except when the tenth is on a weekend or holiday, in which case the cut-off date will be on the next regular workday).

-If you're newly eligible, your last possible effective date of participation in the 2013 plan year is December 1, 2013.
-For your enrollment to be effective December 1, 2012, the State Controller's Office must receive your enrollment form by November 10, 2013.
-Forms received after that date will be processed for the 2014 plan year.
+If you're newly eligible, your last possible effective date of participation in the 2015 plan year is December 1, 2015.
+For your enrollment to be effective December 1, 2015 the SCO must receive your enrollment form by November 10, 2015.
+Forms received after that date will be processed for the 2016 plan year.